Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: I can't sign into my Google account!!!
-- This should be fixed in v17.21.3-2.1 and newer.
-If not, see below.
+- This should be fixed in [v17.21.3-2.1](https://github.com/qnblackcat/uYouPlus/releases/tag/v17.21.3-2.1) and newer.
+If not, see below:
-- If you're using a paid sigining service: contact them and ask "How to keep the original bundle ID when sideloading app".
+  - If you're using a paid sigining service: contact your signing service and ask them "How to keep the original bundle ID when sideloading app".
 Login should work with the default bundle ID.
   - If you're using your own paid developer account: generate a **wildcard** profile, which allows you to use the default bundle ID of YouTube.
   - This problem rarely happens with free AltStore/Sideloadly users.
 In that case, try to remove vanilla YouTube (if existed) and re-install uYou+.

 ### Q: The timestamp of video in History, Playlist, Watch later is missing!
 - Please read the changelog closely: